 Any content added to the Editor Canvas (Clauses, Elements, Titles, Questions) can have a condition applied to it.

-Legito does not require any coding for the Conditions Phrases that build its accurate automations.
+Legito does not require any coding for the Conditions Phrases that build its accurate automation.

 Conditions Phrases generally consist of five dropdowns: